CMACH508/cs230/README.md

 ### note
 You can refer to four examples on Shengteng AI platform for inference.
 Here are some suggestions for you.

-* input data:
+* for input:
 image size should be 28x28
 normalize image data to [0,1] and set it to numpy float32 type

 * inference:
 predict the categories of the 10 images

-* output data:
+* for output:
 classification result and confidence of the 10 images